codiume/orbit/packages/astro-useragent/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

-Astro Useragent is a simple helper for parsing `user-agent` header strings for browser matching inside your Astro API routes / Pages, when using [SSR Mode][astro-ssr]
+Astro UserAgent is a simple helper for parsing `user-agent` header strings for browser matching inside your Astro Pages / API routes, when using [SSR Mode][astro-ssr]

 > **Note** Due to the nature of Astro being an SSG by trade, This package only works when used with astro in [SSR Mode][astro-ssr].